-- I. Addressing.
+I. Addressing.
 Street addresses shall be assigned to all units to assist in emergency response prior to building permit issuance.
-An address shall be placed at the front of the lot, visible from the public right-of-way, and at the main entrance to the unit (if not visible from the public right-of-way). - J. Except where indicated in this chapter, SB 9 Housing Developments shall comply with other Zoning and Building Code requirements generally applicable to residential construction in the applicable zone where the property is located. - K. Development standards set forth in a planned unit development or specific plan shall apply to any SB 9 Housing Development except that any such planned unit development or specific plan standard cannot be applied if it would either: (1) result in a conflict with standards set forth by state law for an SB 9 housing development; or (2) preclude an SB 9 Housing Development that meets the applicable requirements of state law or this chapter. - L. SB 9 Housing Development shall comply with the following owner occupancy requirements: - 1.
-In the case where there is no urban lot split, one of the two SB 9 units shall be occupied by the property owner.
-The property owner may rent both of the SB 9 units to a single party.
-Rental of any accessory dwelling unit or junior accessory dwelling unit associated with an SB 9 unit shall be as specified in Chapter 18.34.
-The owner shall be a signatory to any lease for the rented unit(s), for which the City may reasonably require a copy of to verify compliance with this chapter and shall be the applicant for any permit issued under this chapter. - 2.
-In the case where there is an urban lot split, the applicant shall sign an affidavit on a form provided by the City stating that the applicant intends to occupy one of the SB 9 units as his or her principal residence for a minimum of three years from the date of approval of the urban lot split. - M. Rental of any SB 9 unit shall be for more than 30 consecutive days.
+An address shall be placed at the front of the lot, visible from the

+- public right-of-way, and at the main entrance to the unit (if not visible from the public right-of-way). - J. Except where indicated in this chapter, SB 9 Housing Developments shall comply with other Zoning and Building Code requirements generally applicable to residential construction in the applicable zone where the property is located. - K. Development standards set forth in a planned unit development or specific plan shall apply to any SB 9 Housing Development except that any such planned unit development or specific plan standard cannot be applied if it would either: (1) result in a conflict with standards set forth by state law for an SB 9 housing development; or (2) preclude an SB 9 Housing Development that meets the applicable requirements of state law or this chapter. - L. SB 9 Housing Development shall comply with the following owner occupancy requirements: - 1.
+In the case where there is no urban lot split, rental of any accessory dwelling unit or junior accessory dwelling unit associated with a Primary or SB 9 unit shall be as specified in Chapter 18.34. - 2.
+In the case where there is an urban lot split, the applicant shall sign an affidavit on a form provided by the City stating that the applicant intends to occupy one of the dwelling units as his or her principal residence for a minimum of three years from the date of approval of the urban lot split. - M. Rental of any SB 9 unit shall be for more than 30 consecutive days.